Keyur23/Excel-Projects/README.md

                              includes population of each country with map.
 Also contains Growth Rate and Region Wise Population.

+- GYM Members Excercise Analysis: Shows GYM Members Analysis Based on Member's Age,Gender,Excercise Type, BMI and the total water intake by each type of excercise.

 ## How to Use:

 Feel free to explore the projects, download the Excel files, and provide feedback.
 If you have questions or suggestions, don't hesitate to open an issue or reach out.